The British Run into a Hornet’s Nest

 Cross Trade Street and turn right.
 As you walk, look down for a marker in the sidewalk for the site of the Thomas Polk home.

 Cornwallis’s army settles into an encampment surrounding the village.
 He takes over the house of Thomas Polk, a founder of Charlotte who has made himself scarce, as his headquarters.
-Including militia and camp followers, around 4,000 people—more than three times the amount in the state’s largest city at the time, Wilmington—spread out as far as you can see in all four directions, many building “brush huts.”[b]
+Including militia and camp followers, around 4,000 people—more than three times the amount in the state’s largest city at the time, Wilmington—spread out as far as you can see in all four directions, many building “brush huts” for shelter.[b]

-Along with the army is Royal Gov. Josiah Martin, run out of the state (a “province” still to him) in 1776.
-He uses a traveling printing press to issue a proclamation on October 3 informing citizens that, “‘His Majesty moved by… the most tender and paternal of concern, and regard for the misery and sufferings of his people, under the intolerable yoke of arbitrary power… imposed by the tyranny of the rebel Congress upon his freeborn subjects, hath been pleased to send an army to their aid and relief.'”
+Along with the army is Royal Gov. Josiah Martin, run out of the state (still a “province” to him) in 1776.
+He uses a traveling printing press to issue a proclamation on October 3 informing citizens that, “‘His Majesty moved by… the most tender and paternal of concern, and regard for the misery and sufferings of his people, under the intolerable yoke of arbitrary power… imposed by the tyranny of the rebel Congress upon his freeborn subjects, hath been pleased to send an army to their aid and relief.’”
 He calls for able-bodied men to join them and sends riders throughout the state with copies, to little results.
 In part that is because Patriot militia surrounding the town captured many of the messengers.

-On October 7, a large Patriot militia force surprises and kills or captures a British/Loyalist army of 900 on King’s Mountain across the border in South Carolina.
+On October 7, a large Patriot militia force surprises and destroys a British/Loyalist army of 900 on King’s Mountain across the border in South Carolina.
 Cornwallis, feeling exposed, retreats back the way he came to Winnsboro, S.C., on Thursday, October 12.
 A town resident claims to hear Cornwallis say as he readies to leave, “Let’s get out of here; this place is a damned hornet’s nest.”

 The term, possibly inspired by the Battle of the Bees, is taken up proudly by area residents.
 It is reflected in the city’s crest and in the name of its professional basketball team, the Hornets.